MukhtarMalal/The-Fitness-Club/README.md

         2. There is infotmation about any new updates.
         3. Next to the news updates, there is a section that provides information about what the gym is doing to make sure gym users are safe during the Covid-19 pandemic.

-   2. As a Frequent User, I want to see classes times.
+   2. As a Frequent User, I want to see what types are classes are being offered.
         1. All the classes are located on Home page under Testimonials.
-        2. Users can see the classes available and the times.
+        2. Users can see a list of different types of classes available.